Frequently asked questions: new starters and returning students

 5. What do I do if I won’t have enough money to pay for my living costs for the year?

 Your Maintenance Loan will only be reduced if you are not resitting with attendance all 4 blocks.
-If this is the case, it means you will have periods of the academic year when you are not required to be in attendance.
+If you are only required to resit 2 blocks (with attendance), you can choose to repeat the year instead (i.e. resit all 4 blocks, with attendance), which would enable you to get the full year of funding.
+If you choose to only resit the 2 blocks (with attendance), or you are only resitting 1 block (with attendance), this means you will have periods of the academic year when you are not required to be in attendance.
 You could look to gain full-time employment during these periods to supplement your funding.

 If you have yet to start your resits, try to find a job now, so that you can start saving up in advance.
 If you have a student bank account with an interest-free overdraft, see if you can extend your agreed limit.
 Money Saving Expert lists the current top student bank accounts.
 You should also speak to family and friends to see if they can support you.

 Check if you are eligible to apply to the DMU Support Fund, however, there is no guarantee of an award and it is not designed to cover a shortfall of Maintenance Loan.
 Successful applications would only receive a small contribution towards costs.
-Awards will be determined by the number of blocks you are resitting, for example:
+Award amounts may be determined by the number of blocks you are resitting, or whether you are repeating the whole year.

 6. When will I get paid?

-If you are resitting with attendance block 1, it is unlikely you will get your payment on 2nd October 2023.
+If you are resitting only 1 or 2 blocks (with attendance) and this includes block 1, it is unlikely you will get your payment on 30th September 2024.
 This is because DMU will be unable to confirm your resit details to Student Finance England (SFE) until the results of the resit boards have been added to the Student Records system by your Faculty (which is likely to be the end of September).
 SFE will then take about 6 weeks to update your entitlement.
 Only after your application has been updated by SFE, will DMU be able to confirm your registration, which will release your Maintenance Loan to you.

-If your resits with attendance do not start until block 2 or block 3, you will only receive the first instalment of your revised Maintenance Loan once you have started your first block.
+If your resits (with attendance) do not start until block 2, block 3 or block 4, you will only receive the first instalment of your revised Maintenance Loan once you have started your first block.

 You should speak to your accommodation provider and explain there will be a delay to you receiving your funding and ask for an extension.
 However, you also need to bear in mind that your revised Maintenance Loan may not cover your rent, so you may need to negotiate a different payment plan with the provider.
 If you are finding it difficult to negotiate with your provider, please book a 15-minute Quick Query appointment.